The Women’s History Institute of Historic Hudson Valley Summer Research Fellowship

 Key Dates:

-Letters of interest are due by December 31, 2023.
-Applications containing a resume, proposal and two letters of recommendation must be submitted by January 15, 2024.
+Applications containing a resume, proposal and two letters of recommendation must be submitted by December 15, 2024.

 Application Requirements:

-A complete application consists of four (4) parts:
+A complete application consists of five (5) parts:

 A cover letter to [email protected] that contains the following: